darkbitio/mkit/README.md

 ## Quick Start

+1. Install Docker, if you have not done so already.
-1. Clone this repository to your Linux / macOS / WSL2 system.
+2. Clone this repository to your Linux / macOS / WSL2 system.
-2. See the [section](#building-the-docker-image-manually) on building the image manually, if desired.
+3. See the [section](#building-the-docker-image-manually) on building the image manually, if desired.
-3. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have Kubernetes `cluster-admin` or the `view` `ClusterRole` bound to your current account.
+4. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have Kubernetes `cluster-admin` or the `view` `ClusterRole` bound to your current account.
+5. Ensure that all commands after this step are run in the context of a user with access to run Docker containers (e.g. `root`).
+Do not use `sudo`, as this will not preserve the authentication-related environment variables.
-4. Run the tool for your use case:
+6. Run the tool for your use case:

 **AKS**